Hertz' Deceptive Fees

 Yet month in and month out, regardless of what actually happens to energy costs, Hertz continues to charge its “Energy Surcharge.”

 Similarly, in some states Hertz charges a fee to recover its “costs” of licensing and registering the cars it rents.
 Yet, despite its representation that the fee merely reimburses it for payment of these fees, the amount of this charge greatly exceeds those costs.
 In fact, it greatly exceeds what other companies charge for reimbursement of the same costs.

-The Law Office of Richard S. Cornfeld, along with the St. Louis law firms Rosenblum Goldenhersh, P.C., and Leritz, Plunkett and Bruning, has brought a class action lawsuit in Illinois to recover the allegedly improper amounts Hertz has compelled Illinois and Missouri consumers to pay in the guise of these fees.
+The Law Office of Richard S. Cornfeld, LLC, along with Rosenblum Goldenhersh, P.C., The Bruning Law Firm, LLC, and Goldenberg Heller & Antonoli, P.C., has brought a class action lawsuit in Illinois to recover the allegedly improper amounts Hertz has compelled consumers to pay in the guise of these fees.

 Click on this link to see the Complaint in Cooks v.
 The Hertz Corporation.